Earning respect and trust doesn’t have to take time.

-I’m not saying you have to report before you’ve even sold the story or be an expert on it (I’m often not).
-But you do need to have enough information and know why a story works for a particular publication.
+I’m not saying you have to report before you’ve sold the story or be an expert on it (I’m often not).
+But you need to have enough information and know why a story works for a particular publication.
 An editor won’t give you an assignment unless you can demonstrate that you know what you’re doing.
-Not having enough information about a topic you’ve proposed is a sureshot way to convince her that you don’t.
+Not having enough information about a topic you’ve proposed is a sure shot way to convince her you don’t.

 4. Come up with clever additions

 A technique I recommend to new writers to is to visualize their article.
 Picture how it would appear on the page.
-Granted, it’s not going to eventually turn out anything like you’d imagined it, but for a moment forget that you’re a writer and think like a designer instead.
+It won’t turn out anything like you’d imagined, but for a moment forget you’re a writer and think like a designer instead.

 See the beautiful fonts and the shaded box on the side?
 See the slideshow that could accompany the piece on the website?